Do Dogs Grieve For Other Dogs?

 Lack of appetite – many grieving dogs will lose their appetite and refuse to eat treats.

-Whining – this may be accompanied by pacing or other behaviour which suggest the dog is unsettled; he may not know where to sleep, or whether he wants to go out or come in.
+Whining.
+Pacing.
+The dog may appear unsettled.
+He may not know where to sleep, or whether he wants to go out or come in, for example.
 Many dogs will have relied on another dog as to what to do and when.

-Separation anxiety – another common occurrence in dogs that have been left alone after the death of another dog.
+Separation anxiety.
+A common occurrence in dogs that have been left alone after the death of a companion.

-Consider making sure doors and gates are kept shut so that your dog cannot escape in search of their mate.
-I have seen Peggy sniffing earnestly and frantically under the gate this week; (again, unusual behaviour) and had it been open – and given her existing nervous temperament – I am sure she would have bolted if she had been able.
+Keep doors and gates shut so that your dog cannot escape in search of their mate.
+I saw Peggy sniffing earnestly and frantically under the gate in the first week that Floss was gone; (again, unusual behaviour).
+Had the gate been open, I am certain she would have bolted in her quest to seek out the whereabouts of her friend.

 Try distracting your dog with games, or a new chew toy.
 If they are not off their food, split their meals into several servings, so he has something positive to focus on more times throughout the day.

 Some people advocate getting another dog and sometimes this can help if your dog is really struggling.
-However, you need to give both yourself, and your dog, time to get over the loss – taking on another dog is still a big commitment and needs to be done when you feel able to think clearly.
-Rushing to acquire a new dog or puppy too quickly could mean you make the wrong decision and if you are still upset by the loss of your other dog, it could make bonding with a new one much harder.
+However, you need to give both yourself, and your dog, time to get over the loss.
+Getting another dog is still a big commitment should be postponed until you are better able to think more clearly.
+Rushing to acquire a new dog, or puppy, may mean you make the wrong decision.
+In addition, if you are still upset by the loss of your dog, it could make bonding with a new one much harder.